-This is the safest way to play so people aren’t hitting in front of other hitting their balls on the course.
+This is the safest way to play so people aren’t standing in front of other hitting their balls on the course.

-To speed up the game, some groups might play what is called ready golf.
-“Ready golf” means whoever is ready to tee off can hit first.
+To speed up the game, some groups might play what is called “ready golf”.
+This means simply whoever is ready to hit can tee off.
 This helps speed up the pace of play.

 7. Where To Stand in Golf

 It is also distracting to stand in someone’s line of sight as they are hitting their golf ball.
-Line of site is anywhere they can see you in their back swing or even in front on the putting green.
+Line of sight is anywhere they can see you in their backswing, peripheral vision or in front of your line like on the putting green.

 8. Walking In Someone’s Line